DamienKusters/askrocky_stats/README.md

 1. A MongoDB query is run on the local MongoDB to fetch the required data for the visualisation.

 Info:
-- All AskRocky data is imported in this process so you are not limited to what the Python script presents.
+- All Para data is imported in this process so you are not limited to what the Python script presents.
 - The steps `1` and `2` only need to run once, you can remove the locally created folder `'export/'` and remove the local MongoDB collection `'para'` to fetch the latest data again from Para.